Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Computational aspects

-In Figures \ref{ftdr_fig} and \ref{bck_cell} we compare numerical approximations of FTDR fields and FTLE fields; where appropriate, we also determine the geometry of stable and unstable manifolds of the two hyperbolic trajectories confined to the top and bottom boundary of $\Xt$ based on methods described in \cite{mswi,msw2,branwig10}.
-We fix parameter values in (\ref{dgyre}) as $A \,{=}\,1$, $\epsilon \,{=}\, 0.25$ and $\Omega \,{=}\, 2$ and the results are shown at $t=0$ with the FTLE and FTDR fields computed over the time interval $|\tau| \,{=}\, 8$ (recall that the FTLE (\ref{d_ftle}) and FTDR (\ref{epr1}) fields depend on the length of the time interval used for their estimation).
-To create a numerical approximation of the transfer operator $\mathcal{P}^{\Phi^x*}_{t,t_0}$, the domain $\Xt$ is partitioned into $n = 1000^2$ boxes.
-We estimate the entries of the transition matrix $\mathcal{P}_{t,t_0}^n$ in (\ref{RBi}) for the flow map $\phi_{t,t_0}$ of (\ref{dgyre}) by numerically integrating the system with respect to $N^2 = 1000^2$ inner grid points per box using the 4th-order Runge-Kutta scheme in the deterministic case or the Euler-Maruyama scheme in the stochastic case (with time step chosen to guarantee numerical convergence and desired accuracy).
+In Figures \ref{ftdr_fig} and \ref{bck_cell} we compare the numerical approximations of $\textsc{kl}$-DRF ((\ref{xlocrt}) and (\ref{RBi})) and the average FTLE fields (\ref{muE_app_lyap}); where appropriate, we also determine the geometry of stable and unstable manifolds of the two hyperbolic trajectories confined to the top and bottom boundary of $\Xt$ based on methods described in \cite{mswi,msw2,branwig10}.
+We fix parameter values in (\ref{dgyre}) as $\mathfrak{B} \,{=}\,1$, $\delta \,{=}\, 0.25$ and $\Omega \,{=}\, 2$ and the results show FTLE and FTDR fields computed over the time interval $[t_0,\;T] = [0,\, 8]$ for the forward fields, and over $[t_0,\;T] =[-8,\, 0]$ for the backward fields.
+To create a numerical approximation of the transfer operators $(\mathcal{P}^{\Phi^x*}_{t,t_0})_{t\in \Ic}$, the domain $\Xt$ is partitioned into $N = 1000^2$ boxes.
+The transition matrix $\tilde{\mathcal{P}}_{t,t_0}^n$ in (\ref{RBi}) is estimated by numerically integrating the system with respect to $N^2 = 1000^2$ inner grid points per box using the 4th-order Runge-Kutta scheme in the deterministic case or the Euler-Maruyama scheme in the stochastic case (with time step chosen to guarantee numerical convergence and desired accuracy).

-As a final example, consider the dynamical system associated with the well-known solution of the Euler equation of an inviscid incompressible fluid flow given by the Hill's spherical vortex~(e.g.,~\cite{batchelor}).
-The SDE associated with the Hill's vortex in Cartesian coordinates are
+As a final example, consider the dynamical system associated with the well-known solution of the Euler's equation of an inviscid incompressible fluid flow given by the Hill's spherical vortex~(e.g.,~\cite{batchelor}).
+The SDE associated with stochastically perturbed Hill's vortex in Cartesian coordinates are